-How to Reduce Caregiver Stress

-Things to do Things to avoid
+Things to do How to Reduce Caregiver Stress Things to avoid

-Join a support group or see a counselor to discuss your feelings.
-Don't isolate yourself.Don't try to be all things to all people.
+- Join a support group or see a counselor to discuss your feelings.

-Set limits on caregiving time and responsibility.
-Don't expect to have all the answers.
-Don't deny your own fears about
+- Set limits on caregiving time and responsibility.

-Become an educated caregiver. dementia and aging.
+- Become an educated caregiver.

-Discuss your situation with your employer.
+- Discuss your situation with your employer.

-Accept changes as they occur.
+- Accept changes as they occur.

-Make legal and financial plans.
+- Make legal and financial plans.

-Take regular breaks (respite).
+- Take regular breaks (respite).